UPPMAX/R-python-julia-matlab-HPC/reflections/20241022_richel/README.md

 where learners can ask questions.
 Also here, I spent less time on this shared document, as I think it is not worth my time to talk about a shared document I do not care about.
+I am happy how we, teachers, dealt with the technical problem.

 There was a learner that found a mistake in my teaching material, about a mismatch in versions of matplotlib.
 I already fixed it :-)